Bergheil De-luxe - Antique and Vintage Cameras

 Early Bergheils differ from late models:

 • c.
-1912 - Optical view-finder on side of camera, spirit level on brilliant finder.
+1912 - Optical viewfinder on the side of the camera, spirit level on brilliant finder.

-• mid 1920s - Wire frame finder replaced side mounted optical finder, larger knobs for cross front, brilliant finder is in the centre of the front standard, spirit levels in rise and cross front knobs, 'S' shaped side struts.
+• mid-1920s - Wire frame finder replaced the side-mounted optical finder, larger knobs for cross front, brilliant finder is in the centre of the front standard, spirit levels in rise and cross front knobs, 'S' shaped side struts.

 • c.
-1928 - Rise and cross front knobs on single axis, brilliant finder moved to right of front standard, spirit level on cross front and focus knobs.
+1928 - Rise and cross front knobs on a single axis, brilliant finder moved to the right of the front standard, spirit level on cross front and focus knobs.

 References & Notes: